 Fancy shape diamonds do hold more colour than a round diamond and inclusions are sometimes more visible, so it is recommended that higher specification for colour and clarity are chosen.
 Symmetry, length-to-width ratio and depth may also vary when selecting fancy shapes.
 We only select fancy shape diamonds of excellent to very good proportions as this will maximise the diamond’s ability to collect and reflect light.
 However, these characteristics also give all shapes their own personalities and suit a range of designs, just like us and our unique hands.
 When choosing the diamond for your engagement ring, let instinct and your eye guide you.

-Round Diamonds – Classic, timeless and stunning, the round brilliant cut diamond is easily the most popular shape for an engagement ring.
+Round diamonds are classic, timeless and stunning, the round brilliant cut diamond is easily the most popular shape for an engagement ring.
 With exceptional fire, it is perfect in every setting, suits most hands and is the best choice if you are completely unsure as to which shape to choose, especially if it’s a surprise!

-Square Shape Diamonds – Striking, glittering and dynamic, there are a few diamond cuts which fall into the square shape – brilliant-cut princess and cushion, step-cut Asscher and radiant cut.
+Square diamonds are striking, glittering and dynamic, there are a few diamond cuts that fall into the square shape – brilliant-cut princess and cushion, step-cut Asscher and radiant cut.
 Square diamonds can be transformed from contemporary to traditional depending on their setting being either a modern or a vintage design.

-Rectangular Shape Diamonds – Sophisticated, charismatic and alluring, rectangular shapes are stunning in a variety of settings.
+Rectangular diamonds are sophisticated, charismatic and alluring, rectangular shapes are stunning in a variety of settings.
 Due to their long, clear, glass-like nature, a higher clarity is preferred.
-Step cut emeralds are the most familiar rectangular diamond shape however cushions and radiant cuts can also have rectangular proportions.
+Step-cut emeralds are the most familiar rectangular diamond shape however cushions and radiant cuts can also have rectangular proportions.

 Keep in mind too that your engagement ring will be worn with a wedding band also, if you can’t decide between two shapes, trying-on as a pair of rings can be an easy way to refine your decision.